hz157/Basic_Computer_Vision/README.md

 2. Prevent facial images from being displayed on the face_ In the data folder, name the secondary folder with label for example：Amy's code is 2000, and her facial data path (face_data/2000)

-1. Running training.py to generate recognition XM
+1. Running training.py to generate recognition XML File

 2. Select the camera and start main.py
 > The camera can use local or rtsp, rtmp protocols